victoriagfield/good_README_generator/README.md

   <hr>

   ## Description:
-   A command-line application that dynamically generates a professional README.md from the user's input
+   A command-line application that dynamically generates a professional README.md from the user's input.
+This application will allow a project creator to spend more time working on finishing the project and less time creating a good README.

    <hr>